Last updated on January 11, 2020 at 14:18

 Methyltyrosine is a false substrate for the tyrosine hydroxylase enzyme, that usually uses normal tyrosine.
 Methyltyrosine will inhibit the enzyme, which inhibits the noradrenaline and adrenaline synthesis.

 Carbidopa and benserazide are DOPA decarboxylase inhibitors.
 They don’t cross the blood-brain barrier either, so when we give either of them together with levodopa we can ensure that the levodopa isn’t converted into dopamine before it reaches the CNS.

-Methyldopa is a false substrate for DOPA carboxylase.
+Methyldopa is a false substrate for DOPA decarboxylase.
 The enzyme converts it to methyldopamine, which is converted by dopamine β-hydroxylase into methylnoradrenaline.
 Methyl-NA has a high effect on α2-receptors and little effect on α1-receptors, meaning that it increases the negative feedback.
 Also, as a false substrate methyldopa will reduce the capacity DOPA carboxylase has to convert normal DOPA into dopamine, which reduces the amount of noradrenaline formed.

 Drugs influencing noradrenaline storage